Why Don’t We All Become Anarchists?

 Sparse clouds, as they appear from satellite Denser clouds (cyclone) from satellite

 On the left we see common weather conditions with sparse clouds, as they appear from a satellite orbiting the Earth: the clouds are helter-skelter.
 On the right we see clouds in huge concentration (density), having formed a cyclone.
-The similarity with a galaxy is clear: there is a “nucleus” (the so-called “eye of the cyclone”), and a spiral structure around the nucleus.
+The similarity with a galaxy is obvious: there is a “nucleus” (the so-called “eye of the cyclone”), and a spiral structure around the nucleus.

 All right, we’re done with the heavenly examples, let’s move now to some “down to earth” ones — quite literally.
 Indeed, let’s go to a great depth, at a magnification of thousands of times, to see some biological creatures.

-Up: bacteria of the species Escherichia coli
+Above: bacteria of the species Escherichia coli

 (credit: U.S. National Institutes of Health)

-Down: structural diagram of a bacterium
+Below: structural diagram of a bacterium

-Up: eukaryotic cell (paramecium)
+Above: eukaryotic cell (paramecium)

 (credit: GNU license)

-Down: structural diagram of a eukaryotic cell
+Below: structural diagram of a eukaryotic cell

 On the left we see a bacterium.
 In the picture we see cells of a specific kind of bacterium, the Escherichia coli, where the one that’s seen whole has a length of 2 μm (2 thousandths of a millimeter, or about 1 thousandth of 1/16th of an inch).
-In the diagram under the picture we see the general structure of bacteria, which is relatively simple (especially compared with the structure of eukaryotic cells, about which see immediately below).
+In the diagram under the picture we see the general structure of bacteria, which is relatively simple (especially compared to the structure of eukaryotic cells, about which see immediately below).
 Bacteria, which are also called prokaryotic cells (that is, cells that pre-existed those that have karyon, a Greek word that means “nut”, or nucleus, like the cell on the right) are the first cells that appeared on Earth.
-Naturally, even before life reached the bacterial stage, it must have existed at even simpler stages, but nothing has been preserved (in the form of a fossil) of the previous stages.
+Naturally, even before life reached the bacterial stage, it must have existed at even simpler stages, but nothing has been preserved (in the form of a fossil) of those previous stages.
 For a good 2 billion years there was no other form of life on Earth except the simple and miniscule (invisible to the naked eye) bacteria.

 Then, something happened.
 In the course of a couple billion years bacteria were gradually changing the constitution of the atmosphere of the Earth, making it richer in oxygen.
 Owing to the larger oxygen content, the appearance of larger cells (still bacteria) became possible, which, having more volume, needed more oxygen for their metabolism.
-At some time, some of these large bacteria engulfed some smaller ones, but they didn’t digest them, but kept them within their body.
+At some time, some of these large bacteria engulfed smaller ones, but they didn’t digest them, but kept them within their bodies.
 This was beneficial to the larger bacteria because the internal small ones became the factories of energy production for the larger ones.
 In the diagram, on the right, you see the large cell; and inside it, those blue ones with the little yellow “worm” are the smaller bacteria, which are called mitochondria.
 The “worm” is the DNA of the mitochondrion.
 We, and all animals, manage to move around thanks to the mitochondria of our cells.
-(Plants don’t have mitochondria, but chloroplasts.)
+(Plants generally don’t have mitochondria, but chloroplasts.)
 But there are plenty of other organelles in a eukaryotic cell, that is, the one that “has karyon”, or nucleus.
 It is the nucleus that contains the DNA that, more or less, determines what you look like, and is half from your dad, and half from your mom.
 (The other one, the DNA of the mitochondria, comes exclusively from your mom.)

 Anyway, to make the long story short, the eukaryotic cells on the right are much larger, and much more complex compared to the prokaryotes, the bacteria.
 Paramecium, for example, which we see in the picture on the right, can reach up to 350 μm, or 0,35 of a millimeter (0.22 of 1/16th of an inch), which means that it can be seen with the naked eye!
 In general, a eukaryotic cell can be 1000 times larger than a bacterium.